gpw2002/ATS-Optimized-Resume-Analyzer/README.md

-# Track My Resume Application
+# ATS-Optimized Resume Analyzer Application

-**Track My Resume Application** is an advanced Applicant Tracking System (ATS) leveraging the power of the Gemini Pro LLM model for natural language processing, text classification, and analysis.
+**ATS-Optimized Resume Analyzer Application** is an advanced Applicant Tracking System (ATS) leveraging the power of the Gemini Pro LLM model for natural language processing, text classification, and analysis.
 This application simplifies the hiring process by allowing users to manage, track, and extract text from resumes in various formats such as PDF and DOCX, all through an intuitive web interface built with Streamlit.

 ## 🚀 Features